-To cold draughts of air, to keen and cutting winds, sudden changes of the temperature, scanty clothing, undue expo-sure of the throat and neck after public speaking and singing, bring on coughs and colds. colds.
-Ballard's Horehound Syrup is the best cure Mrs. A. Barr, Houston, Tex., writes, Jan.
-31, 1902: "One bottle of Ballard's Horehound Syrup cured me of a very bad cough.
+EXPOSURE.
+To cold draughts of air, to keen and cutting winds, sudden changes of the temperature, scanty ciothing, undue expo-sure of the throat and neck after public speaking and singing, bring on coughs and colds.
+Ballard's Horehound Syrup is the best cure.
+Mrs. A. Barr, Houston, Tex., writes, Jan.
+31, 1302: "One bottle of Ballard's Horehound Syrup cured me of a very bad cough.
 It is very pleasant to take.
 Sold by Z. C. M. I. Drug Dept., 112 and 114 South Main Street.
-B worth was placed under arrest.
-He is a waiter by trade.
+B Husband.
+Ogden, Dec.
+18.-Mrs. Sins Jensen has filed a divorce suit in the district Auditorium Roller Rink, for nice peo championship of the Rocky Mountain PROVO DEPARTMENT states davits of two physicians setting forth that Mr. Glasmann is too ill to be in attendance on the hearing of the cases at this time.
+Attys.
+Richards, Pratt and Halverson for the prosecution re-sented the request for a continuance and a lively word contest ensued be-tween the attorneys.
+The judge indi-cated that one of the cases must be taken up this morning and left it to the defendants to decide which one was to be tried first.
+They requested that the \$10,000 libel suit of T. G. Richards be taken up.
+Judge Booth gave all con-cerned in the cases to understand that he would not permit any unnecessary delays, and if necessary will hold an evening session of court so as to get through.